 As you start your guitar practice routine, there are a few things you can do to make it easier to build your habit.
 The first thing is to create a space in your house or apartment that is setup for you to play.
 Obviously, the smaller your home, the harder this is, but it's not impossible.
 Just make sure you have a consistent place that you have easy access to where you can put your guitar and other learning materials.

-If you do happen to have a closed off space that you can make your own, turn it into your own personal practice space, and set it up in a way that you want to be in there.
+If you do happen to have a closed off space that you can make your own, turn it into your own personal practice space, and set it up in a way that makes you want to be in there.
 This might include having some good mood lighting or even a television, as you can get in a lot of good practice during sporting events or even commercials.

 Another great way to jumpstart your routine is to take some guitar lessons.
 The fact is, if you're paying to do something, you're more likely to stay accountable to your commitment.
 These days, many places offer online guitar lessons, so you don't even have to leave the confines of your practice space to take them.